Road maintenance activities

 Tree planting and maintenance

 Crack sealing is a preventative maintenance treatment applied to the road surface to address pavement distress that occurs as asphalt ages.
 Yearly crack sealing helps prevent water and debris from entering cracks and extends the life of the asphalt.
-For 2020, treatment is scheduled between May and August; dates may vary due to weather.
+Treatment is scheduled between May and August; dates may vary due to weather.

 For further information contact Sujan Kisiju, Technical Analyst at firstname.lastname@example.org; or call 905-791-7800 ext.
 7813.